 The cause of that look?
 Put simply, it’s from taking on too much.
 Waaaay too much.
-It’s the result of thinking you have to take on other people’s problems as your own and the tendency to think you have to be the one to do everything (because it won’t get done or it won’t get done right).
+It’s the result of thinking you have to take on other people’s problems as your own.
+It’s the tendency to think you have to be the one to do everything (because it won’t get done or it won’t get done right).

-If that’s you, how well is that belief serving you?
-If you’re tired and you have no time for yourself, the answer is that it’s not serving you well.
+If that’s you, how well are those beliefs serving you?
+If you’re tired and you have no time for yourself, the answer is that they are not serving you well.

-Here’s the shift needed… if it doesn’t align with what matters to you most, including your 3 year vision, then it doesn’t belong on your to do list.
+Here’s the shift in thinking needed… if it doesn’t align with what matters to you most, including your bigger vision, then it doesn’t belong on your to-do list.
 It’s not yours to keep.

 I know that dredges up other questions like, “Well, who else is going to do it then?”
 My invitation is to get quiet and make a decision about that.
-Perhaps the answer is no one.
+Perhaps the answer is nobody.
 Perhaps it just doesn’t need to be done or it can be done less frequently.